Why join Exonian ladies rugby?

 Want to play women’s rugby in Exeter, meet new people and become part of something new and exciting?
 We are looking to recruit more members so with no experience required, join today!

-If you are interested in being part of this special and exciting new venture do contact our Captain, Katie Rushworth 07719033811 for details, or simply turn-up at one of our Tuesday sessions.
+If you are interested in joining our team please contact, Holly Feller on 07933627322 for details, or simply turn-up at one of our Tuesday sessions.
 No experience is required, just enthusiasm and a willingness to learn.

 An ability to laugh, enjoy teamwork, socialise is vital!

 Founded in 1983, Topsham Rugby Club has over 350 playing members.
 Located on the Exeter Road in Topsham, we are one of the biggest forces in rugby in the South West of England.
 We presently have two senior teams, a Colts team, U16/15/14/13 and run Mini Rugby from ages seven to twelve.
 Our club members range from life-members and founders through to newbies and we are proud to have members from all backgrounds and a variety of nationalities.
 We have strong links with the Royal Marine base at Lympstone and several of our players, past and present, are members of the Armed Forces.
 We are also forging links with the Exeter Chiefs.
 We hosted two of the Chiefs U20s matches last season and the first team used our facilities for training on a number of occasions.
 We are delighted that a number of our players have come through our junior ranks and have now acquired Academy contracts with the Exeter Chiefs.
 It is surely only a matter of time until a former Topsham player appears in the Premiership.
 Anyone can join our club, which is a registered charity.